Magic Quadrant for CRM Service Providers, Worldwide

 - Assessment of a provider's ability to develop services to meet emerging market needs

 Sales Execution/Pricing: The technology provider's capabilities in all presales activities and the structure that supports them.
-This includes solution visualization, deal management, pricing and negotiation, presales support and the overall effectiveness of the sales channel.
+This includes solution visualization, deal management, pricing and negotiation, presales support, and the overall effectiveness of the sales channel.

 Market Responsiveness and Track Record: Ability to respond and adapt to changing competitive forces as opportunities develop, competitors act, customer needs evolve and market dynamics change.
-This criterion also considers the provider's history of responsiveness, and the ability to quickly address changing requirements.
+This criterion also considers the provider's history of responsiveness and the ability to quickly address changing requirements.

-Customer Experience: This criterion considers the provider's:
+Customer Experience: This criterion considers:

 - Organizational and business model

 - Global delivery model capabilities